DJ CONTROLLER GUIDE

 What is DJ’ing going to be for you ?
 Just to have fun at home or pursue a real career ?

-This decision will determine what kind of controller you’d need.
-If it is only for home and hobby use, a device with basic controls and no audio interface would be enough, at least.
+Your decision will determine what kind of controller you’d need.
+If it is only for home and hobby use, a control device with basic controls and no audio interface would be enough, at least.
 Just a USB connection to your computer will do the job.
-If you plan to develop your DJ’ing skills and have the possibility to play somehow to public, then consider a DJ controller which comes with a built-in sound card and audio outputs.
+If you plan to develop your DJ’ing skills and have the opportunity to play somehow to public, then you should consider a DJ controller which comes with a built-in sound card and audio outputs.

 A master audio out enables you to connect to sound systems.
 For those with a plan of being a real professional DJ, we recommend buying a more sophisticated unit with advanced controls.
 You may not need the whole at the beginning but will definitely use them in the future.